East Midlands: Construction and building materials

 Caterpillar Building Construction Products makes backhoe loaders, wheel loaders, telehandlers, and mini excavators.
-Caterpillar on an old airfield near Desford; the site is also used by Massey Ferguson for their spares division factory.
 Terex Pegson make mobile caterpillar-tracked crushing machines next to the railway in Coalville.
-Dacrylate make paint in Kirkby-in-Ashfield.
-SAME Deutz-Fahr UK, is a tractor manufacturer based in Barby in west Northamptonshire near the M6 north of Daventry, owned by Treviglio of Italy.
-Toyota Material Handling UK is at Old Dalby on a former ABRO (previously REME) vehicle depot.
-The Dorman Long engineering consultancy is at Higham Ferrers.
+SAME Deutz-Fahr UK, is a tractor manufacturer based in Barby north of Daventry, owned by Treviglio of Italy.

-Charles Lawrence International (owned by Malcolm Group), on the Northern Road Industrial Estate in Newark makes EPDM rubber granules and machinery for maintaining artificial sports surfaces.
-Premier Pitches of Nether Handley, off the A6052 at Unstone in northeast Derbyshire, made the pitch for Wembley Stadium, as well as for many other main pitches.
-Hewitt Sportsturf, just south of Whetstone next to the M1 in Cosby, supplied the turf (360 rolls) for the Olympic Stadium in March 2011, although it was grown near Scunthorpe; a division of the company, Petersfield Growing Mediums, which supplies compost, has a Royal Warrant.
-Werner UK (Britain's leading manufacturer of metal step ladders) moved its ABRU site, off the A6 in the south of Belper, to Essex in 2016.
-Caunton Engineering, steel constructors, on the site of Moorgreen Colliery in Eastwood built the Olympics Water Polo Arena.
-PTS (part of BSS) at Crick claims to be the main provider of supplies to UK plumbers.
-Versalift UK (van-mounted access platforms) are at Burton Latimer.
-Omya UK (industrial minerals) is between the A52 and railway at Derby.
+Premier Pitches of Nether Handley, at Unstone in northeast Derbyshire, made the pitch for Wembley Stadium, as well as many other main pitches.
+Hewitt Sportsturf,r in Cosby, supplied the turf (360 rolls) for the Olympic Stadium in March 2011, although it was grown near Scunthorpe; a division of the company, Petersfield Growing Mediums, which supplies compost, has a Royal Warrant.
+Werner UK (Britain's leading manufacturer of metal step ladders) moved its ABRU site to Essex in 2016.